shafiqulsazu/cseEventManagement/README.md

 - Describe how the system would function in various scenarios.
 - Specify the roles of users (admins vs. participants).
 - Draft guidelines for how events would be managed and displayed.

+## Review and Validation

+**Objective**: Validate the project idea with stakeholders.

+**Activities**:
+- Present the idea to peers, faculty, or department heads.
+- Gather feedback on the feasibility and usefulness of the proposed system.
+- Revise the idea based on suggestions and feedback.

+## Documentation

+**Objective**: Create comprehensive documentation of the project idea.

+**Activities**:
+- Write a project report detailing the purpose, features, and expected benefits.
+- Include diagrams, mockups, and descriptions of workflows.
+- Document potential future extensions or implementation plans.